Struct tz_search::TzSearch

 fn lookup(&self, lat: f64, long: f64) -> Option<String>

-Attempt to compute the timezone that the point lat
+Attempt to compute the timezone that the point lat, long

 lies in.